Joshi004/algorithmic_trade_server/tests/scanning_service/SCANNING_QUEUE_CONSUMER_TEST_PLAN.md

 This plan lists the tests we should add to gain high confidence in the consumer’s business logic.
 We will mock external dependencies (Redis clients, lock manager, scanner factory, DB lookups) and focus only on decision-making and control flow inside `ScanningQueueConsumer`.

-#### Purpose
-Define a precise, integration‑oriented test suite for `ScanningQueueConsumer` that validates its business logic (routing, decisions, locking, lifecycle, and cleanup) using real MySQL/Redis and minimal mocks.
-The goal is high confidence that the consumer behaves correctly under success and failure conditions without testing third‑party libraries.

 #### Scope & Principles
 - [x] Use real MySQL and Redis (via Docker) as in existing tests; do not mock DB/Redis.